Skip to main content

 The Essay’s Critique

-On Moral Responsibility argues these criteria are problematic as necessary conditions for personhood.
+The essay argues these criteria are problematic as necessary conditions for personhood.

 The Problem of Edge Cases

-Or includes beings we don’t treat as full persons:
+Or includes beings we don’t treat as full persons: great apes (some self-awareness, tool use), dolphins (complex communication, social bonds), elephants (pass mirror test, long memory).

 The Arbitrariness Problem